HackerN64/HackerSM64/src/crash_screen/README.md

 # Pages:

 ## Summary
-- Description of the crash and relevant information.
+- Description of the crash and some relevant information.
 - If a code crash, prints the asm line at the crash and the values of the registers involved.
 - If an assert crash, shows the assert info.